Saturday, September 22, 2018

 - Historic Marshallton

-The 50-mile route gives riders looking for a shorter Brandywine experience a route that also follows both branches of the creek.
-Also starting in Chadds Ford, this route follows the West Branch (and 100-mile route) to The Laurels and then crosses through the valley to reach the creek’s East Branch just south of Downingtown, via Modena, where it rejoins the 100 mile route and visits the historic village of Marshallton.
-Experiencing the rich history, incredible vistas, and bucolic countryside, riders on the 50-mile route should expect to feel inspired by their journey and feel connected to our shared natural and historic heritage embodied by the route.
-Although this route has less mileage and is less challenging than the century route, riders are encouraged to train appropriately for this athletic event to ensure the most enjoyable ride day.
+The 45-mile route gives riders looking for a shorter Brandywine experience a route that follows the West Branch of the river.
+Also starting in Chadds Ford, this route follows the West Branch (and 80-mile route) to The Laurels and then explores more of the King Ranch before rejoining the West Branch in Modena.
+From Modena the ride will slowly wind its way to the historic village of Marshallton before returning to Chadds Ford.
+Experiencing the rich history, incredible vistas, and bucolic countryside, riders on the 45-mile route should expect to feel inspired by their journey and feel connected to our shared natural and historic heritage embodied by the route.
+Although this route has less mileage and is less challenging than the longer route, riders are encouraged to train appropriately for this athletic event to ensure the most enjoyable ride day.

 The 25-mile route provides an exciting introduction to the Brandywine Creek Greenway for the recreational cyclist.
-Closely mirroring the early routes of both the 100 and 50 mile routes, the 25 mile route follows the West Branch Brandywine Creek through open farmland and scenic river valleys.
-A route that provides a trip through the historic village of Marshallton, past one of the oldest barns in Pennsylvania and through areas of the historic Brandywine Battlefield is sure to excite the senses of any cyclist.
+Closely mirroring the early routes of both the 80- and 45-mile routes, the 25-mile route follows the West Branch Brandywine River through open farmland and scenic river valleys.
+A route that provides a trip through the historic village of Marshallton and its surrounding equestrian and farming landscapes, this ride is sure to excite the senses of any cyclist.

 Q. Is this is a race?